opensearch-project/opensearch-benchmark-workloads/noaa/README.md

-## NOAA track
+## NOAA workload

-This track is based on a [daily weather measurement from NOAA](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/).
+This workload is based on a [daily weather measurement from NOAA](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/).

 To recreate the document corpus: